The Future of Bitcoin & Cryptocurrency: 2023 and Beyond

 Ethereum’s Future Outlook

-Even though Ethereum is the largest altcoin and underpins most DeFi projects, its price is still highly correlated with that of Bitcoin.
+Even though Ethereum is the largest altcoin and underpins most DeFi projects, its current price is still highly correlated with that of Bitcoin.

-Many experts believe that it is worth buying Ethereum.
+Many crypto experts believe that it is worth buying Ethereum.
 Unlike Bitcoin, the Ethereum team continues to actively improve the protocol and regularly introduces updates according to the roadmap.
 The asset is believed to overtake BTC in terms of capitalization and become the flagship of the entire cryptocurrency industry.

 The Future of Cryptocurrency